Stuycs-K/final-project-5-wu-daniel-casino-christophe/WORKLOG.md

 - Started making the classes and instance variables
 - Note that UML drawing needs to be transferred from smartDraw to draw.io
+- Background will be set as the canonical Pac-Man map

 ### date y